 However, as great as bats are in the wild, they are a serious nuisance when a colony takes up residence in your Fort Collins home.
 And because bats are territorial, they will return to the same site each year – making it vital that any bat problems be dealt with as soon as possible.

-Health Impact of Bats
+Health Concerns with Bats

 Like most wild animals, bats can carry or transmit diseases to nearby humans, including: